Scale3-Labs/evaluate-llm/README.md

 ![LLM React Evaluation Component](assets/llm_eval_component.png)

-Example React component for scoring LLM responses with Langtrace.ai.
+Example NextJS project with React component for scoring LLM responses with Langtrace.ai.

 ## How it Works